-Looking back, I can see how guilty of this I have been in the past but by realising this I can now use it as a tool to recognise how I am really feeling deep down; when I roll my eyes at, mock or criticise anything, I will stop and explore what part of me is the object of my negativity; and accept them exactly as they are, insecurities and all.
+Looking back, I can see how guilty of this I have been in the past but by realizing this I can now use it as a tool to recognize how I am really feeling deep down; when I roll my eyes at, mock or criticize anything, I will stop and explore what part of me is the object of my negativity; and accept them exactly as they are, insecurities and all.

 It’s hard to do, granted.
-Writing this is revealing to you that I have an issue, deep down about acceptance; that the criticizers, the judgements of others still affect me.
-Those who truly accept themselves and others as they are, would not complain about those who are at a different ‘stage’ in their own self-development to them.
-Those who are awake, would not criticise those still asleep, instead, they’d show compassion and acceptance.
+Writing this is revealing to you that I have an issue, deep down about acceptance; that the criticizers, the judgments of others still affect me.
+Those who truly accept themselves and others as they are, would not complain about those who are at a different ‘stage’ in their self-development to them.
+Those who are awake, would not criticize those still asleep.
+Instead, they’d show compassion and acceptance.

-I still have a lot of learning but what I have come to accept; is thoughts, judgments and perceptions – mine, yours, everyone else, really don’t matter because they in themselves aren’t real.
-When someone lashes out, criticises or judges something it always, always comes from a place of fear, lack or wanting; always from a place of ego.
+I still have a lot of learning but what I have come to accept; is thoughts, judgments, and perceptions – mine, yours, everyone else, really don’t matter because they in themselves aren’t real.
+When someone lashes out, criticizes or judges something it always, always comes from a place of fear, lack of wanting; still from a place of ego.